aniketb21/aniketb21.github.io/index.md

 <img style="float: right; width: 30%; padding: 5px;" src=" {{ site.url }}/pics/Aniket_close_up.jpg">

-My name is Aniket Bhatia, and I am a final year student at [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web).
+I am a final year student at [Indian Institute of Technology Bombay](http://www.iitb.ac.in/) in the [Department of Electrical Engineering](https://www.ee.iitb.ac.in/web).
+I aim to develop healthcare technologies and have a positive impact on people's lives.

 <!-- My name is Kalpesh Krishna, and I am a ~~second~~ third year PhD in Computer Science at [UMass Amherst](http://cs.umass.edu/) advised by Prof. [Mohit Iyyer](https://people.cs.umass.edu/~miyyer/).
 I do my PhD research in natural language processing.
 I also co-organize the [Machine Learning and Friends Lunch](https://umass-mlfl.github.io/).